 Waste discharge requirements subject to the Antidegradation Policy must be designed to ensure that “existing high quality will be maintained until it has been demonstrated to the State that any change … will not unreasonably affect present and anticipated beneficial use of such water and will not result in water quality less than [water quality objectives].”

-Petitioners assert generally that the Antidegradation Policy requires that any authorized lowering of high quality water be accompanied with a demonstration that the lowering will not result in a violation of water quality objectives.
-Petitioners point to the time schedule as evidence that the Dairy General WDRs excuse the requirement to immediately comply with the Groundwater Limitation.
+Petitioners assert generally that the Antidegradation Policy requires that any authorized lowering of high-quality water be accompanied with a demonstration that the lowering will not result in a violation of water quality objectives.
+Petitioners point to the time schedule as evidence that the 2013 Dairy General WDRs excuse the requirement to immediately comply with the Groundwater Limitation.

-We addressed this issue, in part, in Order WQ 2018-0002 (Eastern San Joaquin Watershed).
-We explained there that that it was more appropriate to evaluate a contention regarding waste discharges resulting in water quality less than that specified in water quality objectives with respect to compliance with the Water Code and the Nonpoint Source Policy, rather than the Antidegradation Policy, because the underlying obligation to implement the water quality objectives derives from Water Code section 13263, as augmented by Key Element 1 of the Nonpoint Source Policy.
+We addressed this issue, in part, in Order WQ 2018-0002.
+We explained there that it was more appropriate to evaluate a contention regarding waste discharges resulting in water quality less than that specified in water quality objectives with respect to compliance with the Water Code and the Nonpoint Source Policy, rather than the Antidegradation Policy, because the underlying obligation to implement the water quality objectives derives from Water Code section 13263, as augmented by Key Element 1 of the Nonpoint Source Policy.
 We also explained (as we did in Section II.A.1 above) that while waste discharge requirements must require compliance with applicable water quality objectives, such compliance need not be achieved immediately, or at each discrete point in time and space, due to different considerations including time schedules, mixing zones, averaging periods, or other strategies authorized by the Water Code and the Nonpoint Source Policy.

-We take this opportunity to elaborate on that concept as it relates to the Antidegradation Policy.
+We take this opportunity to elaborate on that concept as it relates to the Antidegradation Policy, which permits degradation of high-quality waters if, as pertinent here, it does not result in water quality less than prescribed in policies, which is construed in light of the Water Boards’ implementation authorities, including compliance schedules.

 Again, the Water Code does not require waste discharges to immediately implement water quality objectives.
 Water Code section 13263, subdivision (c), clearly authorizes a water board to establish a time schedule for waste discharges to eventually implement water quality objectives over a specified period of time that is as short as practicable if immediate implementation of the applicable water quality objectives is not feasible.
-If the waste discharge is to water that already exceeds applicable water quality objectives, like the groundwater beneath all of the dairies that were monitored by the CVDRMP’s representative monitoring program, then the result of the time schedule is that those waste discharges will likely temporarily continue to cause or contribute to the exceedances of water quality objectives during the time schedule.
+If the waste discharge is to water that already exceeds applicable water quality objectives, like the groundwater beneath all of the dairies that were monitored by the CVDRMP’s representative monitoring program, then the result of the time schedule is that those waste discharges will likely continue to cause or contribute to the exceedances of water quality objectives in the groundwater during the time schedule.
 If, however, there is no high-quality water affected by the waste discharge, the Antidegradation Policy simply does not apply to the situation.